fanzine-research/fanzine-research.github.io/README.md

 # fanzine-research.github.io

-This is the public website of the FANZinE project.
+This is the public website of the FANZinE research project.